Residential & Student Life

 *Commuter Option Available

-90% of UMSL students commute to campus and have access to a vast commuter support system the campus provides.
-Students enrolled in the Succeed commuter program will be able to use that support and the UMSL Succeed Program to grow independently, academically, vocationally, and socially.
+This allows students to attend our programs without living on campus.
+Ninety percent of UMSL students commute to the university and have access to a vast commuter support system.
+Students enrolled in the UMSL Succeed commuter program are entitled to the same resource.

-The purpose of SUCCEED is to encourage and develop pathways toward student independence.
+The Office of Inclusive Postsecondary Education encourages and develops pathways toward student independence.
 We achieve these goals through four pillars:

 Succeed is a Comprehensive Transition and Postsecondary Program (CTP).

-The UMSL Succeed Program received approval from the United States Department of Education as a Comprehensive Transition and Postsecondary Program (CTP).
-As a CTP program, students who qualify may receive federal financial aid in the form of the Federal Pell Grant, and the Supplemental Educational Opportunity Grant.
-Succeed Students must fill out the FASFA in order to determine eligibility
+The Succeed Program received approval from the United States Department of Education as a Comprehensive Transition and Postsecondary Program (CTP).
+Students who qualify in any of our programs may receive federal financial aid in the form of the Federal Pell Grant, and the Supplemental Educational Opportunity Grant.
+Succeed students must fill out the FAFSA in order to determine eligibility.